 Go the extra mile and take a minute to find out the shopping history of every customer who gets in touch.
 Perhaps they’ve experienced similar issues before?
 Maybe they’re a long-time patron, currently struggling with a problem that could potentially make them pick a competitor the next time around?
 The extra context will help you lead a more personalized conversation with the customer.
 Make them feel certain that you appreciate their business and care for their experience.

-Manage unlimited Facebook, Instagram, Twitter and LinkedIn pages in a single inbox.
-Our customers reduce their response time by 66%.
+Talk to your customers on unlimited Facebook, Instagram, Twitter and LinkedIn pages – from one inbox.
+Companies using NapoleonCat reduce their response time by 66%.

 Try NapoleonCat free for 14 days.
 No credit card required.